Bookmark saved

 "But soon."

 It wasn't a question.
-Nella read him the way he read marks — the tactical assessment applied to the person, the professional evaluation that military training and branded processing combined to produce.
+Nella read him the way he read marks.
 She knew.
 The scouts knew.
 The only question was when.

 Harsk appeared from the engineering section's bivouac carrying two tin mugs of the dark, bitter tea the quartermaster distributed.
 He handed one to Ren, one to Nella.
 Wordless.
-Harsk's contribution to the morning's rhythm: tea, presence, the steady hands that built fires and carved wooden figures and held the group together through physical expressions of care because verbal expressions weren't his territory.
+Harsk's contribution to the morning's rhythm: tea, presence, steady hands.
 The mug was warm in Ren's hands.
 The tea was terrible.
 Both things were reliable.

 Harsk's hands were steady this morning.
-They hadn't been, the week before — the tremor that had started after the eastern front's final battle, the crack in the big man's steadiness that the campaign's grinding weight had opened.
+They hadn't been the week before.
+The tremor had started after the eastern front's final battle, a crack in the big man's steadiness that the campaign's grinding weight had opened.
 The tremor came and went.
 Good days and bad days.
 Today was good.

 "Branded watchers," Harsk said.
 Two words.
-The observation compressed to its essentials: he'd seen the observers, assessed them, noted their presence for the group's awareness.
+He'd seen the observers, assessed them, noted their presence.

 "Two first-brands," Ren confirmed.
 "Somebody wants to know how we're operating."